MichelML/frontend-nanodegree-websiteoptimization/README.md

   * [Optimizilla](http://optimizilla.com/) was used to compress the files
   * [PicResize](http://www.picresize.com/) was used to resize images size
 4. Minifying JavaScript files
-5. Minifying index.HTML
+5. Minifying index.html

-## Part 2 - Optimize Frames Per Second in pizza.HTML
+## Part 2 - Optimize Frames Per Second in pizza.html
 Steps taken to obtain 1) a rendering of 60 fps when scrolling, and 2) an operation duration of under 5ms when resizing the pizzas:

-1. Optimized CSS rendering by eliminating blocking CSS rules
+1. Optimization of CSS rules rendering by eliminating blocking CSS rules
-2. Merged and minified CSS files
+2. Merging and minification of CSS files
-3. Optimized and resized images
+3. Optimization and resizing of images
   * [Optimizilla](http://optimizilla.com/) was used to compress the files
   * [PicResize](http://www.picresize.com/) was used to resize images size
-4. Refactored the pizza resizing function to resize the pizzas under 5ms
+4. Refactoring the pizza resizing function in __main.js__ in order to resize the pizzas under 5ms time
-5. Eliminated the moving pizzas background in main.JS and index.HTML
+5. Eliminating the moving pizzas background in main.js and index.html
-6. minified main.JS and pizza.HTML
+6. Minification of main.js and pizza.html

 ## About the process

 Most of the tasks were automated with [Gulp](http://gulpJS.com/).
-However, some taks were done by hand since they not fit automation:
+However, some tasks were done by hand since it did not make sense to automate them due to their singularity (needed to be executed one time) or complexity:

 1. Code changes in HTML, CSS, and JS files
 2. Optimization and resizing of images